Virtual data room for seed round hero.

 How Ellty works for seed round diligence

-Ellty is a pitch deck sharing, analytics, and virtual data room platform built with speed and simplicity in mind.
+Ellty is a secure file sharing, analytics, and virtual data room platform built with speed and simplicity in mind.
 It's not trying to compete with enterprise VDR tools.
-It's built for founders who need to share documents, track engagement, and close rounds faster.
+It's built for teams who need to share documents, track engagement, and close rounds faster.

 What Ellty offers

-• Upload pitch decks and documents and create shareable, trackable links
+• Upload documents and create shareable, trackable links

 • See exactly who viewed your deck, which slides they spent the most time on, and when they stopped reading